Huntington Bank Stadium: Minnesota Vikings

 The Vikings played the 2014 and 2015 NFL seasons at the stadium during construction of U.S. Bank Stadium, which included the demolition of the Metrodome.
 TCF Bank Stadium was the smallest stadium in the NFL by seat capacity for those two seasons.
 The Vikings reportedly paid $2 million for upkeep costs for those seasons.
 The Vikings also spent $4.5 million to upgrade the facilities to NFL standards, mainly to include heating coils under the turf.
 The Vikings used the north sideline (opposite the press box) in 2014–15.
 In early 2016, the Vikings became the first team in NFL history to qualify for and host the playoffs while based in a temporary stadium.
 In addition, the game also set a Vikings team record for the coldest home game, as well as the third coldest in NFL history at -6 F and windchill of -25 F.

 Ice hockey

 The stadium hosted an outdoor NCAA ice hockey game between the Minnesota Golden Gophers and Ohio State Buckeyes on January 17, 2014.
 The Gophers won 1–0 with 45,021 fans in attendance.
-It also hosted to its first NHL contest on February 21, 2016, between the Minnesota Wild and the Chicago Blackhawks as part of the 2016 NHL Stadium Series.
+It also hosted its first NHL contest on February 21, 2016, between the Minnesota Wild and the Chicago Blackhawks as part of the 2016 NHL Stadium Series.
 The Wild won 6–1 in front of 50,426 fans.